ITAHIEU/CO3001_web/README.md

 Inside CNPM_HCMUT_SSPS folder, you will see several subfolders: client, server, etc.

 ## Install dependencies
 First, you need to have NodeJS.
-If you haven't installed before, please visit https://nodejs.org/ and dowload it.
+If you haven't installed before, please visit [Node.js](https://nodejs.org/) and download it.

 Next, you have to install all the dependencies of our project.
-Let's go to the "server" directory first and enter these command:
+Let's go to the "server" directory first and enter these commands:

 ```bash
 cd server